Supports and Resources

 Birth certificates and social security cards for yourself and your children

 Driver’s license and/or passports

 Car title, registration, and insurance documentation

 Cash and prepaid credit cards that can’t be traced

 Prepaid cell phone or a cell phone with a new contract and number.
 Try to keep it fully charged.

 Current medications and prescriptions for yourself and your children

 DV Why is it your Problem?

-It brings me hope to know this book will give each reader an opportunity to learn the processes I used when escaping my abyss of abuse.
-My clients, their advocates, and the supporters deepen their value and their self worth because they learn that they are WORTH it!
+It brings me to hope to know this book will give each reader an opportunity to learn the processes I used when escaping my abyss of abuse.
+My clients, their advocates, and the supporters deepen their value and their self-worth because they learn that they are WORTH it!